Finnegans Wake: Background and composition

 By this time, some early supporters of Joyce's work, such as Ezra Pound and the author's brother Stanislaus Joyce, had grown increasingly unsympathetic to his new writing.
 In order to create a more favourable critical climate, a group of Joyce's supporters (including Samuel Beckett, William Carlos Williams, and others) put together a collection of critical essays on the new work.
 It was published in 1929 under the title Our Exagmination Round His Factification for Incamination of Work in Progress.
 In July 1929, increasingly demoralised by the poor reception his new work was receiving, Joyce approached his friend James Stephens about the possibility of Stephens completing the book.
 Joyce wrote to Weaver in late 1929 that he had "explained to [Stephens] all about the book, at least a great deal, and he promised me that if I found it madness to continue, in my condition, and saw no other way out, that he would devote himself, heart and soul, to the completion of it, that is the second part and the epilogue or fourth."
-Apparently Joyce chose Stephens on superstitious grounds, as he had been born in the same hospital as Joyce, exactly one week later, and shared both the first names of Joyce himself and his fictional alter-ego Stephen Dedalus.
+Apparently Joyce chose Stephens on superstitious grounds, as he believed he had been born in the same city as Joyce on the same day, 2 February 1882, at six o'clock in the morning, and shared both the first names of Joyce himself and his fictional alter-ego Stephen Dedalus.
 In the end, Joyce finished the book himself.

 In the 1930s, as he was writing Parts II and IV, Joyce's progress slowed considerably.
 This was due to a number of factors including the death of his father John Stanislaus Joyce in 1931; concern over the mental health of his daughter Lucia; and his own health problems, chiefly his failing eyesight.

 Finnegans Wake was published in book form, after seventeen years of composition, on 4 May 1939.
 Joyce died twenty months later in Zürich, on 13 January 1941.